Removal of the submandibular salivary gland

 The surgeon tells me that damage to nerves is possible.
 What does this mean?

-There are three nerves that lie close to your submandibular gland that can be damaged during its removal.
-Most nerve damage happens as a result of bruising of the nerves since they are held out of the way and protected during surgery.
-If nerve damage occurs it is usually temporary.
+There are three nerves that lie close to the submandibular gland.
+Most nerve damage happens as a result of bruising of these nerves, as the nerves are held out of the way and protected during surgery.

-There are three nerves that can be damaged, all with varying results.
+During the removal of the gland, these nerves can be damaged, all with varying results.

 Is permanent nerve damage possible?

-Most nerve damage is temporary, although it can take several months for them to recover.
-Permanent damage is possible and usually occurs in only the most difficult cases.
+Most nerve damage is temporary, although it can take several months for the nerves to recover.
+Permanent damage usually only happens in the most difficult cases.
+Please speak to your surgeon if you are worried or have questions.

-The removal of one submandibular gland will not affect the amount of saliva that you produce.
-There are many other salivary glands left in and around your mouth that will still keep it moist.
+The removal of one submandibular gland will not affect the amount of saliva you produce.
+There are many other salivary glands left in and around your mouth that will keep it moist.

 What if I have any questions or concerns?

-If you have any questions or concerns, please speak to the healthcare professional responsible for your care.
+If you have any questions or concerns, please speak to a member of your healthcare team.